NHNam181/CTF-collection/CyberApocalypse2025/A_new_hire/solve.md

 And we got the flag!

 ## The intended way
 The flag inside the configs file was so obvious.
-Let's return back to the endpoint that we discovered in the CV.
-Visiting the endpoint we have a Resume.pdf.lnk.
-Download it and check the metadata of the file:
+Let's turn back to the endpoint that we discovered in the CV.
+Revisiting the endpoint we have a Resume.pdf.lnk and download it.
+I began to check the metadata of the file:
 ```bash
 └─$ exiftool Resume.pdf\ \ \(1\).download
 ExifTool Version Number         : 12.76